Audit Readiness Assessment

 Prioritizing Gaps for Remediation

-Prioritization focuses on foundational controls (access control, encryption, incident response), controls that auditors specifically scrutinize in your framework, controls that address your highest-risk areas, and evidence most likely to be requested.
+Prioritization typically focuses on controls that are foundational (like access control), controls that auditors specifically scrutinize in your framework, controls that address your highest-risk areas, and evidence that's most likely to be requested.
 A gap in a foundational control gets higher priority than a gap in a peripheral control.
-A gap in access control, which every audit examines, gets higher priority than a gap in a framework-specific control.
-A missing encryption control where you're supposed to be encrypting sensitive data is more urgent than incomplete training records.
-A broken incident response process is more critical than a policy missing version control documentation.
+A gap in access control, which every audit examines, gets higher priority than a gap in a control that's only relevant to your specific industry.

 Planning Remediation Work and Allocating Resources

-Once you understand what gaps exist and which are most important, plan remediation work.
+Once you understand what gaps exist and which are most important, you plan remediation work.
 For each gap, determine what needs to be done to fix it, who will do the work, what resources are needed, and what timeline is realistic.

 Testing Remediation Before the Audit

-If you identify gaps and fix them before the external audit, verify the fixes work.
+If you identify gaps and fix them before the external audit, you should verify the fixes work.
 If you've updated an access control policy, test that it's being followed.
 If you've implemented a new monitoring procedure, verify it's actually detecting and alerting on what it should.
 If you've configured a new system control, test that it produces the expected behavior.